publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch21/schVI/m__us_usc_t42_s2000e–14.md

  __Submission of Specific Legislative Recommendations to Congress by__  __January 1, 1967__  __, to Implement Report on Age Discrimination__

     [Pub.
-L. 89–601, title VI, § 606][/us/pl/89/601/s606], Sept.
+L. 89–601, title VI][/us/pl/89/601/tVI], § 606, Sept.
 23, 1966, [80 Stat.
 845][/us/stat/80/845], directed the Secretary of Labor to submit to the Congress not later than Jan.
 1, 1967 his specific legislative recommendations for implementing the conclusions and recommendations contained in his report on age discrimination in employment made pursuant to provisions of this section prior to its amendment in 1972.

 ----------